sid-earth/Indecision-App/README.md

 To run this app:
-1) Clone this project to your local machine and update using yarn to install the dependencies
+1) Clone/download this project to your local machine
+2) Install the dependencies using the command - yarn install
-2) Run - yarn run webpack-dev-server
+3) Run the application - yarn run webpack-dev-server